jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

    on sections mandated as implementation-defined in the specification.
--  covers the implications to TF-A used as a bootloader, and Hafnium used as a reference code base for an S-EL2 secure firmware on platforms implementing Armv8.4-SecEL2.
+-  covers the implications to TF-A used as a bootloader, and Hafnium used as a reference code base for an S-EL2 secure firmware on platforms implementing the FEAT_SEL2 (formerly Armv8.4 Secure EL2) architecture extension.

 Terminology
 -----------

--  Hypervisor refers to the NS-EL2 component managing Virtual Machines (or partitions) in the Normal World.
+-  The term Hypervisor refers to the NS-EL2 component managing Virtual Machines (or partitions) in the normal world.
--  SPMC refers to the S-EL2 component managing Virtual Machines (or Secure Partitions) in the Secure World when Armv8.4-SecEL2 extension is implemented.
+-  The term SPMC refers to the S-EL2 component managing secure partitions in the secure world when the FEAT_SEL2 architecture extension is implemented.
--  Alternatively, SPMC can refer to an S-EL1 component, itself being a Secure Partition and implementing the FF-A ABI on pre-Armv8.4 platforms.
+-  Alternatively, SPMC can refer to an S-EL1 component, itself being a secure partition and implementing the FF-A ABI on platforms not implementing the FEAT_SEL2 architecture extension.
--  VM refers to a Normal World Virtual Machine managed by an Hypervisor.
+-  The term VM refers to a normal world Virtual Machine managed by an Hypervisor.
--  SP refers to a Secure World "Virtual Machine" managed by the SPMC component.
+-  The term SP refers to a secure world "Virtual Machine" managed by an SPMC.

 Support for legacy platforms
 ----------------------------